Get ready for wins and points in the Underwood era

 It was the Illini’s “One Shining Moment” of March.
 But, there’s a strong chance this hiring will shine well past its initial headlines.

 In seven days, Whitman snagged one of the most promising coaches in college basketball.
 And it was one day removed from Underwood’s season finale, a one-point loss to Michigan in the first round of the NCAA tournament.
 It took former Director of Athletics Mike Thomas 20 days to hire Groce.

 Whitman has once again proven himself as the right leader for Illinois athletics.
 He didn’t allow any rumors or leads to get out, which hurt Thomas in 2012.
 It was known to the public that Shaka Smart was Thomas’ number one choice for Bruce Weber’s replacement.
-When Smart took the Texas offer, Thomas had to go back to his list and eventually settle with Groce.
+When Smart decided to stay with VCU, Thomas had to go back to his list and eventually settle with Groce.

 Whitman also selected a coach who got a lot of Illinois fans buzzing.
 Many Twitter handles were raving about the hire, including sportscaster Scott Van Pelt and basketball analyst Jay Bilas.

 I’m confident that Underwood is the right coach for Illinois basketball and here’s why.

 Many coaching carousels, including my own, did not have Underwood’s name as a potential candidate for the Illinois job.
 I think a lot of that was because Underwood had just completed year one of his five-year contract at Oklahoma State.